rogerthant/peak-electricity-demand-forecast/README.md

 - The full dissertation is provided as `dissertation.pdf`, detailing the methodology, results, and implications of the study.

 ### **Notebook**
-- **7C-Model-Development-Cbrt-No-Scaler.ipynb**: Optimized model with cube root transformation of the target variable. <br>
+- `Model-Development-Cbrt-No-Scaler.ipynb`: Optimized model with cube root transformation of the target variable. <br>

   Note: Only the notebook related to the final model development is included to comply with data safeguarding policies.